saip429/saip429/README.md

 # Hey there!
 I'm Sai Pranav
-#### Engineering student from Bengaluru, India
+#### Software Development Engineer
 ## About me:
 * Based in Bengaluru, India
-* Machine learning enthusiast and beginner full stack developer
+* currently working as an automation engineer at a distributed cloud firm.
+I mostly deal with network programming, k8s, test automation in go and chaos engineering.
-#### languages and tools: python, java, javascript
+#### languages and tools: golang, python, kubernetes
-* Machine Learning: pytorch, tensorflow, sklearn
-* web development: django, next.js, node.js
-* databases: mySQL, MongoDB, cassandraDB, redis

-### reach out to me:
-email: saipranav.429@gmail.com
+* Also familiar with javascript based web development, aws and gcp, Jenkins cicd.